 Sauté ground beef and veggies until no red remains in meat.
 Drain, if there’s lots of liquid.
 Add rest of ingredients and stir to combine.
 Simmer for 30 minutes or so to really allow all those gourmet flavours to develop!
 If you’re going to use a lot of veggies, it’s a good idea to sauté them separately so they’re nice and soft.
 There’s nothing worse than trying to sneak a bunch of veggies into a meal when the kids aren’t expecting them and then having them be too crunchy.

-Serve over hamburger buns (I prefer mine toasted) and top with grated cheese and red chili flakes if you like it spicy.
+Serve over hamburger buns (I prefer mine toasted) or on top of Lepp’s Bakehouse’s Sourdough Bread and top with grated cheese and red chili flakes if you like it spicy.

 I’m sure you have favourite foods from your childhood that immediately trigger a memory.